nickminaev/handson/intro-to-kubernetes/README.md

 The output describes that a Pod named "nginx" has been deleted from the k8s cluster.

-But when we deleted a Pod, the whole application went down.
+But when we deleted the Pod, the whole application went down.

 It must not happen when our application is running on Production.
 Moreover, we should support redudnancy, namely if one of our Pods goes down, we get others.